Frequently Asked Questions (FAQs)

 Certification is for 5 years with recertification requirements of continuing education.

 I've been through an approved NCDA Instructor Training Workshop and I would like to be listed on the NCDA Instructor Registry.
 How do I do this?

 In order to be listed on the NCDA Instructor Registry, you need to contact Mary Ann Powell, NCDA Special Projects Director, and obtain a Instructor Registry Application Form.
 The initial application fee is $100 and each subsequent year is $50.
 In addition, Registry members must also be NCDA members.
 Membership on the NCDA Instructor Registry allows you to promote your programs on the NCDA Website, receive periodic updates via email, access to additional Resource Guides, and a complimentary copy of the curriculum each time it is updated.
-Curriculum is currently being updated every 3 years.
-The curriculum is currently being updated and expected completion date is Winter 2016.Top
+Currently, the curriculum is updated every 3 years and can be found in the NCDA Career Resource Store.

 I am a trained NCDA Instructor and I am not listed on the NCDA Instructor Registry nor do I have my GCDF Credential.
 Are there any requirements that I must meet in order to teach the course?

-What is the difference between a Career Development Facilitator and a Global Career Development Facilitator (GCDF)?
+What is the difference between a Career Services Provider, a Career Development Facilitator and a Global Career Development Facilitator (GCDF)?

 The term Career Services Provider refers to an individual who has successfully completed an NCDA training program.
 Career Services Provider replaced the term Career Development Facilitator in 2017 for NCDA's training program.
 The Center for Credentialing and Education (CCE) added the word Global to Career Development Facilitator to reflect the growing popularity of this credential.
 The GCDF credential is now available in several countries.
 The credential remains the same in the United States.